Prarthna29-b/PROJECTS/README.md

-# WEB-PROJECTS
+## this  repository contains the Projects based on Java Language
-Web Projects based on Java Language
+it will helpfull for the college students whom want to show a mini project.
-It includes the working on different Technology such as SpringBoot , Gradle , MYSQL , Postman It contains the implementation based on Crud Application using RestApi
+Even in this i explained different project modules which defines its own functionality.